-At the end of the study, 83.3 percent of children between the ages of 6 and 11 met the study’s goal of being able to tolerate 10 times the amount of peanut they could tolerate at the beginning of the study, or at least 1,000 milligrams of peanut protein (approximately five peanuts).
+At the end of the study, 83.3 percent of children between the ages of 6 and 11 met the study’s goal of being able to tolerate 10 times the amount of peanut they could tolerate at the beginning of the study.
+This was at least 1,000 milligrams of peanut protein (approximately four peanuts).
 At the end of one year on the patch, only 53.6 percent of kids met this goal.

 Out of the 171 patients in this extension study, 97 were children and the rest were teenagers and adults.
 But while researchers analyzed data for all age groups, the patients older than 11 didn’t have as significant an improvement in their ability to tolerate peanuts at the end of the three years.

 “Our feeling is, the younger we get them, the better,” Dr. Hugh Sampson, director of the Jaffe Food Allergy Institute at Mount Sinai in New York, said at a news conference.
 “But that doesn’t say that we can’t do something in the adult population.”
 He agreed that the higher dose and longer term were also important factors.

 Role of Hair Follicles

 “When you’re born, you have a certain number of hair follicles, and as you grow, those spread apart.
 So putting the same-sized patch on a small child, where the hair follicles are close together, is exposing more of the antigen to Langerhans cells than an adult, where they are spread apart,” said Sampson.

 The company is now focusing its two Phase 3 clinical trials on this younger age group.
 “This does not mean that we’re not going to evaluate the other age groups further,” Dr. Luis Salmun, DBV’s vice president of medical affairs, North America, told Allergic Living.

 “We’re in the process of very soon launching our first trial in children ages 1 to 3, and at the same time, we’re at the process of evaluating how to best study the adolescents and adults.”